 What’s a pH and why is it important?

 The measure of the acidity or alkalinity of your soil is called the pH.
 Distilled water, with a pH of 7, is neutral.
 Acidic soils have a pH less than 7, while alkaline soils are above 7.
 Soil pH is important because it determines what nutrients are available to plants.
 Some nutrients are tied up in unavailable forms at certain pH levels, while others may be overabundant to the point of toxicity.

 Most plants thrive in soil with a pH between 6 and 7.5.
 Some plants, such as blueberries require more acidic soil.
 An inexpensive pH test kit will give you a general idea of your soil’s pH, but a soil test (a handful-size sample sent to your local ag extension office) is more precise and reliable.
 If your soil is acidic you can nudge it toward neutral by mixing in lime (ground up, powdered or pelletized limestone).
 Adding limestone doesn’t give instant results so it’s important to mix it in and allow rain to move it through soil crevices before planting seeds or plants.
 Alkaline soils are harder to modify, and the first step is to add sphagnum peat, elemental sulfur, aluminum sulfate, iron sulfate, acidifying nitrogen, and organic mulches.

-Whether your soil is acidic or alkaline, sandy or clay, adding organic matter regularly will help you achieve amazing soil results season after season.
+Whether your soil is acidic or alkaline, sandy or clay, adding organic matter via organic fertilizers and soil amendments regularly will help you achieve amazing soil results season after season.